walles/cleverdrawer/README.md

 * List installed apps
 * List launchable activities in `MainActivityFragment.java`
 * Show a grid.
 It can be empty or have some contents.
+* Put some contents in the grid.
+Anything goes.